 - Storage – around 500 GB of storage space, with preferred SSD or NVMe for faster workflow.
 Audio samples and projects take up a lot of space.
 You can use less space

-- Monitor – at least a 15-inch screen size is recommended so you can see enough tracks and plugins at once.
+- Monitor – at least a 15-inch screen size is recommended for a broad overview of tracks and plugins.
 Multiple screens with higher resolution are preferred.

 - External HDD or SSD – This is recommended for backup and storage of projects and libraries with good quality hardware like a mouse, keyboard, and power stations for efficient workflow.